This is a part of my “Learn Street Photography Series“.

 Make sure to also read my 99 street photography tips.

-Alright, cameras settings!
-We have Manual mode, P-mode, aperture priority mode: When to use what setting in street photography?
+Alright, camera settings!
+We have Manual mode, shutter-priority, P-mode, aperture priority mode: When to use what setting in street photography?

 My preferred settings for street photography is P-mode – I use that 70% of the time simply because I can’t bother thinking too much about my camera settings when the ‘decisive moment’ is in front of me.